 Transportation in Costa Rica – Flying

 We suggest flying if you don’t want to deal with the hassle of taking a long drive to your destination and plan on staying in one spot.
 Also, Nature Air charges you based on your baggage weight, so if you have a lot of luggage it could be expensive.
 I don’t suggest flying if you have a major fear of flying.
 These planes tend to be pretty small and can be a bit scary if you are an anxious flyer.

 I just checked flight prices to Manuel Antonio from San Jose.
 If you only have 15 pounds of luggage it will cost you about $60 one-way.
-It is definitely convenient and at this price I would say it is a better option than taking a private shuttle (unless you have a large group and can rent out a whole shuttle).
+It is definitely convenient and at this price, I would say it is a better option than taking a private shuttle (unless you have a large group and can rent out a whole shuttle).
 You can always rent a car once you arrive at your destination for day trips.

 Because we love Adobe so much we asked if they would like to partner with us.
 They have kindly decided to give all Costa Rica Vibes readers a 10% discount on car rentals, a free econd driver, and a free cell phone to use!
 You can find out more about this awesome deal here.

 If you need a ride to your hotel from the airport, I would only use a taxi if it is a really short distance.
 Instead what I tell people to do is take advantage of the free wifi in the airport and order an Uber before stepping out of the airport.

 When you step out of the airport you will be bombarded by taxi drivers asking if you need a ride.
 You will need to arrange a meeting spot with your Uber driver, or state what you are wearing or something so you can easily find them.